Jyuston/my-portfolio-next/src/projects_markdown/portfolio.md

 ---
 title: Porfolio Website
 date: 2021-12-24
-description: A personal portfolio for all of my work.
+description: A portfolio for all of my work.
-coverImage: image2.png
 tags:
   - name: NextJS
   - name: Content Layer